Finch-API/finch-docs/docs/3-Quickstart.md

 ### Next steps

-That's it!
-Now that you have sent your first request to Finch's API, read on to dive deeper and get started with your production Finch integration.
+Congratulations!
+You have sent your first request to Finch's API.
+Read on to dive deeper into [Finch Connect](./Integrating-with-Finch/Integrate-Finch-Connect/Redirect-to-Connect.md) or get started with our [production integration checklist](./Integrating-with-Finch/Integration%20Checklist.md).